 Can I use a document holder with a laptop?

-At roughly the same height as your monitor screen, and at a similar distance from your eyes.
-The top of your document should be approximately at eye level — the same principle as monitor positioning.
-If the document is much lower or higher than your screen, you are still making significant head movements.
+At approximately the same height as your monitor, and at a similar distance from your eyes.
+The top of the document should sit near eye level — the same principle as monitor positioning.
+If the document is significantly lower or to the side of your screen, you’re still making the repeated head movements you’re trying to eliminate.

 Is a document holder worth it for occasional paper use?

-For light occasional use (one document once a day), the $19 Fellowes 21103 is worth it just for the improved posture while you are using it.
-For daily sustained use, the ergonomic value of the Fellowes Pro Series at $60 pays for itself quickly in reduced discomfort.
+For light occasional use — one document once a day — the $19 Fellowes 21103 is worth it.
+Even one hour of improved posture per day adds up over weeks.
+For daily sustained document work, the ergonomic value of the Fellowes Pro Series at $60 pays for itself quickly in reduced discomfort and fewer interruptions to re-find your place.

 Conclusion

-For data entry or comparing two documents simultaneously, the Kensington InSight InLine ($78) is the premium choice that earns its price.
+For comparing two documents side by side, the Kensington InSight InLine ($78) is the only option that handles that properly.